finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         // FundsApi apiInstance = apiFactory.build(FundsApi.class);

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
-        String scope = "scope_example"; // String | The scope of the Fund to update or insert the properties onto.
+        String scope = "scope_example"; // String | The scope of the Fund.
-        String code = "code_example"; // String | The code of the Fund to update or insert the properties onto.
+        String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
         Map<String, Property> requestBody = new HashMap(); // Map<String, Property> | The properties to be updated or inserted onto the Fund.
 Each property in   the request must be keyed by its unique property key.
 This has the format {domain}/{scope}/{code} e.g. \"Fund/Manager/Id\". try {
             // uncomment the below to set overrides at the request level